 How effective curls work on your forearms depends on the intensity of your forearm exercise and the type of curls exercise.
-For example, you can focus both your biceps and forearms by working on a reverse curls workout, instead of a low intense forearm workout.
+For example, you can focus both your biceps and forearms by working on a reverse curls workout, instead of a low-intense forearm workout.

-Just so you know, any exercises that needed your hands to hold the weights will work for your forearms, such as dumbbells curls, triceps curls, or preacher curls (if you have a barbell at home).
+Just so you know, any exercises that needed your hands to hold the weights will work for your forearms, such as dumbbell curls, triceps curls, or preacher curls (if you have a barbell at home).

 Does a hand gripper increase your forearm size?